-Staying true to the company's mission, we wanted to make sure our customer's shopping experience is worth their time and effort both in our stores and in our digital experience.
+Staying true to the JCPenney’s mission, I wanted to make sure our customer's shopping experience is worth their time and effort not ony in stores but also digitally.
 Whenever opening up the app, customers could find products they were looking for faster.

 When it came to the bottom of the funnel, the motto was “less is more.”
 Meanwhile most retailers adhere to the 3 step process: billing, shipping, (or vice versa) and finally review; we decided to go with a one page checkout approach, and boy did it work!